 How do I submit medical information?

 When applying for travel insurance online, you will be able to use our medical screening tool to declare all of your medical conditions.
-If applying over the telephone, a medical screening support assistant will guide you through the process.

 How can I pay for my travel insurance?

 Once you have selected a policy from our results list, you will be directed to the chosen insurers payment platform.
 Here you can make payment with a credit or debit card.
 Cheque or cash payments are not accepted.

 Your documents will be automatically emailed to you direct from your insurer.
 If you prefer to have your documents posted, please contact your insurer with this request.